Robert Gant

 Robert Gant (born Robert John Gonzalez; July 13, 1968) is an American actor.
 He is best known for his role as Ben Bruckner on the Showtime series Queer as Folk.

 Early life and education

+Robert Gant was born as Robert Gonzalez in Tampa, Florida.
+His father is of Spanish, Cuban and Italian descent, while his mother is of Irish and English descent.
 At age ten, Gant began acting in television commercials in Florida and became a member of the Screen Actors Guild at the age of eleven.

 Gant studied tap and jazz dance with the American Musical Theatre Company in Tampa, Florida.
 He performed a soft-shoe routine at MacDill Air Force Base with comedian Bob Hope as part of Hope's USO tour.
 He attended George D. Chamberlain High School and graduated in 1986.